CloudChi/FX-Framework/Dependencies.md

 ## Frameworks Dependencies

-- References to Module B - Script 1 can be found in one place in Module A
+- References to Module B - Script 1 can **ONLY** be found in the Dependencies folder in Module A
 - If Module A is moved only this reference has to be repointed

 ```mermaid